vaaaleh/vaaaleh/README.md

 ![](https://komarev.com/ghpvc/?username=vaaaleh&color=006619)

-- 🔭 I’m currently working on vSeries
+- 🔭 I’m currently working on ???
 - 💬 Ask me about Java
-- 📫 How to reach me: vaaaleh#2552
+- 📫 How to reach me: vaaaleh (on discord)
-- ⚡ Fun fact: Started learning this year!
+- ⚡ Fun fact: I'm open for comissions.